jshawl/peanut-butter-and-jelly/05-mvc-with-rails/rails-sessions-and-auth/readme.md

   - But what if someone figures out your encryption algorithm?

 Instead, we use **hashing**, which is like encryption but without the need to decrypt.
+# "without the need" feels like hashing is a more convenient decription.
+# consider fleshing this out a little more to talk about the differences:
+# e.g. Hashes are one way, Encryption is 2-way

 For example, take this number: